Last updated: 12-Nov-2008

 Some very old versions of utilities like 'top' that use an extremely low priority (e.g. -127) might not get enough CPU time to display anything, use a higher priority for these.
 Setting the 68k and PPC client's priority (except for the 68k launching task for PPC) to higher than 0 is not recommended.
 Also note that if you run a screensaver this might impact performance, since the screensaver's priority is usually above the client's.
 It also depends on the type of screensaver, using a DPMS based or dimmer/blanker type utility without moving graphics is ok, since these usually only switch off the monitor or open a black screen and wait for mouse/keyboard input, which uses almost no CPU.

-If you use the Myzar GUI frontend, it simplifies priorities to three settings: lowest, low and user.
+If you use the Myzar GUI frontend (this is deprecated), it simplifies priorities to three settings: lowest, low and user.
 Normally you want this to remain the default: lowest.
-Myzar supports both the 68k and PPC clients, there is no need to run two copies of it.
-The same goes for the built in ClassAct/ReAction GUI, if you use that.
+Myzar supports both the 68k and PPC clients, there is no need to run two copies of it (the same goes for the built in ClassAct/ReAction GUI).

 To manually change priorities if you really must: for 68k client and 68k side of PPC client use ChangeTaskPri in the same shell before launching the client (remember that you want a lower than 0 value for the 68k client and a higher than 0 value for the 68k launching part of the PPC client), for the PPC client under PowerUp use ChangePPCTaskPri.
 Under WarpOS, use the included tool called 'niceppc'.
 As an aside: WarpOS implements its own naming for priorities: 'niceness'.
 Not to be confused with 68k priority values, it follows the UNIX convention of higher values being nicer instead of the Amiga convention of lower/negative values being 'nicer'.
 Some (old) information from the hand of the Myzar author about using the PPC client under WarpOS (also without Myzar) is to be found here.

-The new generation of clients currently implements a somewhat unwieldy way when handling the ini file, on client start it may open/reopen the file several times and cause slowdown/disk access for a couple of seconds (noticable on PPC because of context switches), this is in the main source tree, so it's not known whether this will be fixed.
-A side effect of the multiplatform approach is that fetching/flushing may be relatively slow due to disk IO when your packets are small and your buffers contain a lot of these (several hundreds).
-The solution to this is to buffer as large packets as you can, which in turn minimizes the network overhead (or if you must stick to small packets for some reason, use RAM: to fetch/flush to/from, although this is not recommded).
+This has probably long since been fixed in the main source tree but I can't tell since I have never seen it: when starting the client may open/reopen the .ini file several times and cause slowdown/disk access for a couple of seconds (noticable on PPC because of context switches).
+A side effect of the multiplatform approach is that fetching/flushing may be relatively slow due to disk IO when your buffer contains a lot of small RC5 work units.
+The solution to this is to minimize buffer size (less units, if/when the client/effort allows it, larger work units), which in turn minimizes the network overhead (or if you must stick to small units for some reason, use RAM: to fetch/flush to/from, although this is not recommended, since you will lose all work on a reboot).

-General speed: the faster the CPU, the better obviously.
-RC5 is linear and with a known size for each work unit, you will see a steady stream of dots in the progress meter.
-OGR is non-quantifiable, every work unit might contain a couple of Giganodes, or up to 100 some..
+General speed: RC5 is linear and with a known size for each work unit, OGR is non-quantifiable, every work unit might contain a couple of Giganodes, or up to a few hundred.
 This means that even a PPC could do one single unit all day.
-Each dot might therefore take a long time to appear, and the speed between every 2% that a dot represents may vary a lot.
+If you use the relative speed display (percentages), each dot might therefore take a long time to appear, and the speed between every 2% that a dot represents may vary a lot.
 Also several CPU specific optimizations are employed where appropriate, such as MMX, AltiVec etc.

 If you experience inexplicable problems, crashes, instability